Laurel Crowe, Education Director/ Scene Study/Improvisation/ Voice/Theatre for Young Audiences Director

 Stephanie Willis, Classical Scene Study/Choreography/Voice/Shakespeare/Residency Instructor

-Stephanie Willis is so thrilled to be spending her sixth year with the GET Conservatory!
+Stephanie Willis is so thrilled to be spending her seventh year with the GET Conservatory!
 A graduate of Oglethorpe University in Atlanta, Stephanie has also taught with Georgia Shakespeare, Forefront Arts, Alliance Theatre, and several other metro-area performing arts organizations.
 A professional actor, she has had the privilege of performing three times in GET's own Theatre for Youth touring productions, with Spider in James and the Giant Peach as a particular favorite.
 Some career highlights have been Ghost Brothers of Darkland County (Alliance Theatre), touring productions of Metamorphoses and Romeo and Juliet (Georgia Shakespeare), and starring as Hamlet in an all-female production of Hamlet (The Fern Theatre).
 A voiceover artist, Stephanie often records narration for videos and audiobooks.